BJP says inflation under control due to PM's policies, slams Cong | Politics

 “Inflation is not going to be an issue here because the prime minister has controlled the inflation,” Singh told reporters when asked about the issue of inflation being raised by the Congress.

-Singh is in Jaipur to attend the core committee meeting of the state unit.
-“Look at the neighbouring countries of Sri Lanka, Pakistan, Bangladesh, even you go and see in the UK or US...the way inflation has increased in the countries of the world, 10 percent, 15 percent and up to 20-25 percent, but in India, it is the vision and policies of PM Narendra Modi that inflation is under control despite adverse circumstances,” he said.
+Singh was in Jaipur to take a meeting of the party leaders.
+“Look at the neighbouring countries of Sri Lanka, Pakistan, Bangladesh, even you go and see in the UK or US...the way inflation has increased in the countries of the world, 10 per cent, 15 per cent and up to 20-25 per cent, but in India, it is the vision and policies of PM Narendra Modi that inflation is under control despite adverse circumstances,” he said.

 “The Congress is not able to see the ground reality, and, therefore they keep on making allegations,” he said.